heatherw3521/NUDFT/README.md

 ### Installation

 The inverse NUDFT solver itself has no package dependencies and should run on any recent MATLAB version (eg R2021 or later).
+It contains a modification of a snapshot from 2019 of the GPL-licensed [hm-toolbox](https://github.com/numpi/hm-toolbox) by Massei, Robol, and Kressner.

 To generate data for larger tests in linear time, or to run the iterative solvers, one needs to install: